mattetti/sinatra-web-api-example/README.md

 ## TODO:

-* RSpec helpers
+* RSpec helpers/
+* More service examples.
+* Improve documentation templates.
 * Make the ORM configurable.
 * Generators for blank APIs and migrations.
+* Generator to create new apps based on this template.
-* Provide Rack Client as a test alternative to make real HTTP calls.
+* Provide Rack Client as a test alternative to make real HTTP calls and test against a staging environment for instance.
+* Create a test suite that can be run against production to validate a deployment.